Session reset after each page request, idle_timeout set to zero

 but the timeout parameter was set to 0.
 Setting this to a higher number resolved the issue.

-#10 Updated by Nate Walck almost 5 years ago
+#10 Updated by Nate Walck about 5 years ago

 I just did a fresh spinup using the puppet-foreman module and ran into this issue.